mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/13-nullish-values/index.md

-In the example below, `completedAt` will be set _at some point_ but there's a period of time when we haven't yet set it. `undefined` is an unambiguious indication that there _may be something different there in the future_
+In the example below, `completedAt` will be set _at some point_ but there's a period of time when we haven't yet set it. `undefined` is an unambiguious indication that there _may be something different there in the future_:

 ```ts
 const formInProgress = {